MarkBind/markbind/docs/userGuide/syntax/mathformulae.md

 ## Math Formulae
-Markbind supports typesetting TeX math equations.
+MarkBind supports typesetting TeX math equations.
 [KaTeX](https://katex.org) is used as a fast math renderer.

 Insert **inline** equations by enclosing them in round brackets `\( ... \)`.